 - (e) Either Party may revoke its agreement to be bound by these Clauses where (i) the European Commission adopts a decision pursuant to Article 45(3) of Regulation (EU) 2016/679 that covers the transfer of personal data to which these Clauses apply; or (ii) Regulation (EU) 2016/679 becomes part of the legal framework of the country to which the personal data is transferred.
 This is without prejudice to other obligations applying to the processing in question under Regulation (EU) 2016/679.

 These Clauses shall be governed by the law of the EU Member State in which the data exporter is established.
 Where such law does not allow for third-party beneficiary rights, they shall be governed by the law of another EU Member State that does allow for third-party beneficiary rights.
-The Parties agree that this shall be the law of the Netherlands.
+The Parties agree that this shall be the law of Ireland.

 Choice of forum and jurisdiction